 Some mornings I would awake to find myself sleeping on the curb.

-As a result I was afraid of sleep and would do anything to delay what I the inevitable.
+As a result I was afraid of sleep and would do anything to delay the inevitable.
 And to this day, I have trouble falling asleep, even as I lay exhausted in bed.

 But in some intangible way, this small bit of suffering has laid the foundations for my life as an adult.
-The pain, which was deep and seemingly unending, drives my work as executive director of Crossing Borders.
-As I’ve sat and listened to a countless number of resilient North Korean refugees tell me their stories for the past 11 years, my heart still breaks.
-And I know that it is because of the small quantum of pain I experienced as a child.
+The pain, which was deep and seemingly unending, drives my work as executive director of Crossing Borders today.
+As I’ve sat and listened to a countless number of resilient North Korean refugees tell me their stories since 2003, my heart still breaks.
+And I know that it is in part because of the small quantum of pain I experienced as a child.

 He would send money back to a friend in China, who was taking care of Haneul.
 But after a while the money stopped and he was never heard from again.
 Some say he died.
 Some say he moved to a different country.
 No one knows for sure.